-Why is an Aged Inventory Report important for business today?
+Why is an Inventory Aging Report important for business today?

-Having an aged inventory report provides better informed decision making by senior management by providing additional insight into which stock moves at what speed and this gives a number of benefits for your business today:
+Having an inventory aging report provides better informed decision-making by senior management by providing additional insight into which stock moves at what speed and this gives a number of benefits for your business today:

 - Helps you understand how long your products spend in inventory and compare performance against industry benchmarks